Head of Faculty: Mr D. Payne

 Contact Email: email@example.com

-Religious Education promotes the spiritual, moral, social, cultural and mental development of pupils.
+Religious Education promotes the spiritual, moral, social, cultural and mental development of students.
 It helps prepare them for the opportunities, responsibilities and experiences of later life.
 Religious Education provokes challenging questions about the ultimate meaning and purpose of life, beliefs about God, the self and the nature of reality, issues of right and wrong and what it means to be human.
 It offers opportunities for personal reflection and spiritual development.
 It enhances awareness and understanding of religions and beliefs, teachings, practices and forms of expression, and of the influence of religion on individuals, families, communities and cultures.
-It also promotes discernment and enables pupils to combat prejudice.
+It also promotes discernment and enables students to combat prejudice.

 Contact Email: firstname.lastname@example.org